 There are so many possibilities!
 Hotels, travel agencies, restaurants, clothing brands, tech companies, and others are always looking for new ways and marketers to promote their products.

-The next step is to do your research on possible partners.
+The next step is to do your research on possible partners for an instagram collaboration.
 Our recommendation is to make your search as concrete as possible by focusing on opportunities that are within close reach.
 This means that rather than trying to book all of your hotel stays for the next 6 months, think of one upcoming city on your list and focus on getting a hotel collaboration there.
-This will make your research more targeted and thorough.
+That will make your research more targeted and thorough.

 We like to start our research on Instagram.
 We typically use hashtags, e.g. for the hotel example we will use #hotelkualalumpur, for finding hotels to approach.
 When we find an attractive hotel that we like via hashtags, we always double check the rating and reviews of the hotel on booking.com.